Why Do My Teeth Hurt at Night and What’s the Best Toothpaste for Sensitive Teeth?

 When Should You See a Dentist for Tooth Sensitivity?

-The level of sensitivity of the tooth can be a simple irritation or a long-lasting issue which interferes with everyday life/sleep.
+The level of sensitivity of the tooth can be a simple irritation or a long-lasting issue that interferes with everyday life/sleep.
 Although it is usual to experience occasional discomfort following the consumption of ice cream or intake of hot tea (which in most cases can be managed at home), chronic or progressive sensitivity is usually an indication of a serious problem that should be addressed by an expert.
 BDA and NHS guidelines emphasise that conditions can develop, resulting in more complicated (and expensive) treatment in the future if ignored.

 Do You Have any Reason to Believe Your State of Affairs May Need Professional Care?